 Since the capping of the landfill, the plume of VOC-contaminated groundwater has stopped expanding and is attenuating.
 Therefore, EPA issued an Explanation of Significant Differences on September 29, 1999, that removed the requirement to treat groundwater directly beneath the landfill.

 The Second Five-Year Review for this site was finalized in September 2006 by EPA.
 A site-wide protectiveness determination could not be made in the site review, due to sporadic violations of off-site methane gas levels.
 Follow-up actions included continued quarterly monitoring of compliance boundary gas probes and installation of gas alarm systems in adjacent buildings/homes that may be at risk

 The most recent, September 2011 Five Year Review concluded that: overall, the remedy at the Coakley Landfill Superfund site currently protects human health and the environment in the short-term.
 Long-term protectiveness has also been achieved at OU-1 based on continued maintenance of the landfill cap, long-term monitoring, and use restrictions being in-place.
 Long-term protectiveness will also be achieved at OU-2 when interim groundwater cleanup levels for all contaminants of concern are met and restrictions on the use of groundwater within OU-2 can be removed.
 Monitoring of the site will continue until cleanup levels for the contaminants of concern are met.

 Currently groundwater flow is away from nearby residences and contamination levels are slowly declining, especially for VOCs.
-However, findings from the most recent Five Year Review (September 2011) suggest that concentrations may exceed the site-specific interim cleanup levels (ICLs) beyond the current GMZ boundary.
-Hence, additional tests will be performed to evaluate the need for expansion of the GMZ and the need for additional institutional controls.
+However, findings from the September 2011 Five Year Review suggest that concentrations may exceed the site-specific interim cleanup levels (ICLs) beyond the current GMZ boundary.
+Hence, additional tests and hydrogeologic investigations are being performed to evaluate the need for expansion of the GMZ and the need for additional institutional controls.